rimamittal/AEMMahout/README.md

-# Sample AEM project template
+# AEM Mahout integration

-This is a project template for AEM-based applications.
-It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.
+This is a project is a demo project to showcase the integration of Adobe experience manager(AEM) with Apache Mahout.
+Apache Mahout is an algorithm library for scalable machine learning.
+Machine learning is getting in trend and so we thought about Integrating Apache Mahout with AEM to simply make our AEM applications smarter and interesting!
+In this project we have created a User based recommnedation engine which reads user preferences/reviews stored in AEM under JCR.
+And based on the data set it provides recommendations to its users.

 ## Modules

 The main parts of the template are:

-* core: Java bundle containing all core functionality like OSGi services, listeners or schedulers, as well as component-related Java code such as servlets or request filters.
+* core: Java bundle containing all core functionality like OSGi AEM-Mahout recommender services, AEM-Mahout GetRecommendations Servlet and other utility classes.
-* ui.apps: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, templates, runmode specific configs as well as Hobbes-tests
+* ui.apps: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, templates, runmode.
+This module includes the Mahout-dependency bundle which is used by core bundle to generate recommendations
 * ui.content: contains sample content using the components from the ui.apps
 * ui.tests: Java bundle containing JUnit tests that are executed server-side.
 This bundle is not to be deployed onto production.
-* ui.launcher: contains glue code that deploys the ui.tests bundle (and dependent bundles) to the server and triggers the remote JUnit execution
+* ui.launcher: contains glue code that deploys the ui.tests bundle to the server

 ## How to build